connorzheng97/phantom-power/README.md

 <img src="./docs/img/mech.png" width="600" >

-The PCB is held down to the base part by boss from top part, which are held together by self-tapping screws.
+The PCB is held down to the base part by boss from top part, which are held down to base part by self-tapping screws.
 The holes in the bosses are through, which are also used to mount the battery holder.
 The front panel is held in place by groves on both large parts.
 The battery holder is an off-the-shelf one which can be bought on Taobao or AliExpress.
 XLR connectors are fixed to front panel with self-tapping screws.

 <img src="./docs/img/DSC_0407.jpg" width="600" >